Upcoming Events

 • Virtual Screening of short documentary film by Mohawk artist and water protection activist Layla Staats, November 30, 2023, featuring a panel with Chenille Jake (’24), Clara Sams (’26), and Mariana Cournoyer (’24), organized by Professor Diana Aldrete, co-sponsored by Human Rights and the Office of Multicultural Affairs.

-• “The Design of Black and Native Liberation, with Sebastian Ebarb ’06,” February 27, 2023, at 7 pm, in Dangremond Room, co-sponsored by the Office of Multicultural Affairs and the History department, as part of Black History Month.
+• “The Design of Black and Native Liberation, with Sebastian Ebarb ’06,” February 27, 2023, co-sponsored by the Office of Multicultural Affairs and the History department, as part of Black History Month.

 • “Native Americans Making Film and TV,” trailer screening and conversation led by Chenille Jake (Diné, class of 2024), November 30, 2022, about Native American screenwriters, showrunners, directors, actors, and crew members making film and TV in 2022 and beyond, as well as a meal provided by Wampanoag chef Sherry Pocknett’s Sly Fox Den restaurant, and comments by Pocknett’s daughter and partner in the business, Jade Galvin.